-Percy watched the depth-under-keel dial closely for 15 minutes or so as three more pings washed through them.
-The depth of the water was a fairly consistent 50 meters, varying slightly towards the deeper direction in some places.
+Percy watched the depth-under-keel dial closely for fifteen minutes or so as three more pings washed through them.
+The depth of the water was a fairly consistent fifty meters, varying slightly towards the deeper direction in some places.
 The cargo ship maintained a straight course out from the channel, and the Prospect held its spot under it.
 Moving into more open waters meant they were more exposed.
 Any moment now the commander of the Grackle might figure out that the sonar shadow of the cargo ship above them was much too large.
 Percy needed to make a move.

 She climbed down to the navigation station.
-“Hemi, how good are our charts for this area?”
-She asked as she leaned over with the magnifying glass.
+“Hemi, how good are our charts for this area?” she asked as she leaned over with the magnifying glass.
 “Can we run close to the bottom without risking plowing into some uncharted feature?”

 Hemi and Cassandra looked over at her without removing their headsets.